 There is nothing quite like one's first book or one's first love, and in the case of the former this is often providential.
-Mine was called Recehen Vigil, and it contained amongst other juvenilia a poem entitled "Rose-Pruner" which my stepmother thought one of the finest gens of English poetry, and which Rex [Warner] used to declaim ruthlessly aloud whenever I got above myself.
-The publication of this book, and the inclusion of two of my poems in Oxford Poetry 1925 were quite enough to assure a young man with a temperament as sanguine as mine that he was a poet of accepted achievement but London was less impressed than Oxford, for some years London was less impressed than Oxford, for some years early magazine with poems, nearly all of which were rejected.
+Mine was called Beechen Vigil, and it contained amongst other juvenilia a poem entitled "Rose-Pruner" which my stepmother thought one of the finest gems of English poetry, and which Rex [Warner] used to declaim ruthlessly aloud whenever I got above myself.
+The publication of this book, and the inclusion of two of my poems in Oxford Poetry 1925 were quite enough to assure a young man with a temperament as sanguine as mine that he was a poet of accepted achievement: but London was less impressed than Oxford; for some years after this I continued to bombard the weeklies and literary magazines with poems, nearly all of which were rejected.

 Country Comets (1928), a second volume of poems, was published while its author was teaching in a preparatory school at Summer Fields, North Oxford.
 Clifford Dyment has noted that these early volumes anthology pieces than with life.
-Nevertheless, thmy show quite clearly that from the very beginning Day Lewis was a lyrical poet who thought and felt in the same terms and took pleasure in the same things as people who are intelligent though not of the intelligentsia- that he was, so to speak, a common man who spoke in poerry instead of in commonplaces.
-There is, too, some indication in these first books of two other qualities that were to be characteristic of much of his later work - his conception of a book of verse as an entity rather than a miscellaneous assemblage of short poems, and his awareness that for him experience is synonymous with conflict.
+Nevertheless, they show quite clearly that from the very beginning Day Lewis was a lyrical poet who thought and felt in the same terms and took pleasure in the same things as people who are intelligent though not of the intelligentsia-that he was, so to speak, a common man who spoke in poetry instead of in commonplaces.
+There is, too, some indication in these first books of two other qualities that were to be characteristic of much of his later work - his conception of a book of verse as an entity rather than a miscellaneous assemblage of short poems, and his awareness that for him experience is synonymous with conflict.2